apache/druid/docs/ingestion/tasks.md

 the `rowStats` map contains information about row counts.
 There is one entry for each ingestion phase.
 The definitions of the different row counts are shown below:
 - `processed`: Number of rows successfully ingested without parsing errors
+- `processedBytes`: Total number of uncompressed bytes processed by the task.
+This reports the total byte size of all rows i.e. even those that are included in `processedWithError`, `unparseable` or `thrownAway`.
 - `processedWithError`: Number of rows that were ingested, but contained a parsing error within one or more columns.
 This typically occurs where input rows have a parseable structure but invalid types for columns, such as passing in a non-numeric String value for a numeric column.
 - `thrownAway`: Number of rows skipped.
 This includes rows with timestamps that were outside of the ingestion task's defined time interval and rows that were filtered out with a [`transformSpec`](./ingestion-spec.md#transformspec), but doesn't include the rows skipped by explicit user configurations.
 For example, the rows skipped by `skipHeaderRows` or `hasHeaderRow` in the CSV format are not counted.
 - `unparseable`: Number of rows that could not be parsed at all and were discarded.
 This tracks input rows without a parseable structure, such as passing in non-JSON data when using a JSON parser.